mkpartners/cremedelacrm-www/content/post/handy-salesforce-how-tos-dependent-picklists.md

 It's as easy as that!

-Of course, if you need some additional help setting up your dependencies, want insight into other industry best-practices, or want to reconfigure your Salesforce org from the ground up to better match your use-case, [drop us a line](https://www.mkpartners.com/contact/)!
-We're always happy to help.

 And if you liked the video above, don't forget to subscribe to [our YouTube channel](https://www.youtube.com/c/MkpartnersHQ/videos) to get brand new how-to's, Salesforce news, and more as soon as it goes live.
 Until next time, keep working hard, smart, and happy.
 We'll see you in the cloud.